crdougla/organoid-cluster-analysis/README.md

 # organoid-cluster-analysis
-For organoids analyzes a channel 2 (e.g. Class A) population as clusters and determines how they influence non-positive (e.g. Class B) populations
+For organoids immunofluorescence analyzes a channel 2 (e.g. Class A - GFP) population as clusters and determines how they influence non-positive (e.g. Class B - non-GFP) populations

 Please use Imaris spots function and 'save all' data as a csv file, this should generate a folder full of csv files
 - insure that the position and intensity files are present -> you may have to adjust the saved parameters manually within Imaris